-Percocet is a prescription drug approved by the Food and Drug Administration (FDA) to treat moderate to moderately severe pain.
-Percocet is a combination drug composed of Oxycodone and Acetaminophen.
+Percocet is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat moderate to moderately severe pain.
+Percocet is a combination drug composed of oxycodone and acetaminophen.

 Oxycodone is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
 Acetaminophen is an analgesic and antipyretic (fever reducer).
 Both drugs are believed to work by reducing the perception of pain.

 According to the National Institute on Drug Abuse, regular use of opioids - even as prescribed by a doctor - can lead to dependence.
 If misused, opioids can cause overdose and death.